Architecture¶

 - One non-utility domain (e.g. {"email", "utility"}) → email_agent

 - Multiple non-utility domains → _get_composed_agent(frozenset(categories)) — a dynamically built agent whose tool set is the union of all matched domains' tools, cached with lru_cache(maxsize=32).
-The full agent is only used for empty/ambiguous sets.
+With the three-band semantic stage above, this path is used not just for explicit cross-domain requests but also for ambiguous single-domain queries where multiple anchors scored within 0.10 of each other — the LLM picks across the candidates rather than the router guessing wrong.

-Domain agents — 12 interactive Agent instances + 1 briefing_agent, all built once at import time in app/routing/agents.py.
+Domain agents — 13 interactive Agent instances + 1 briefing_agent, all built once at import time in app/routing/agents.py.
 Each carries only its relevant tool subset, reducing the tool list the LLM sees.
 They share build_system_prompt and the active_categories focus hint injected into AgentDeps per request.
+Several universal meta-toolsets are registered on every domain agent via _UTILITY_FNS — they are meta, not domain-scoped, because the model often reaches for them from non-matching contexts:

 The jira_agent handles Jira queries (tickets, sprints, projects) via the six jira_* tools.
 Requires JIRA_BASE_URL, JIRA_EMAIL, and JIRA_API_TOKEN.